IAmThe2ndHuman/interra_api/README.md

-REST api i made that connects to my smart home system and controls my bedroom lights and ac. i gave the endpoints to my friend who proceeded to make the goofiest and most immersive game ever.
+REST api i made that connects to my smart home system (interra technology, uses KNX) and controls my bedroom lights and ac. i gave the endpoints to my friend who proceeded to make the goofiest and most immersive game ever.
 10/10
 ### environment variables
 ```
 AUTH_TOKEN: key necessary to include in auth header to use api